datapartnership/syria-economic-monitor/_sources/notebooks/ais-analysis/README.md

 ### Step 3.
 Data Attributes

-Besides vessel dimensions, there are three other key requirements to estimate the magnitude of trade: (1) the carrying capacity, or deadweight tonnage (DWT), (2) the block coefficient, or ratio of volume displacement, and (3) the difference in reported draft.
+Besides vessel dimensions, there are three other key requirements to estimate the magnitude of trade: (1) the carrying capacity, or deadweight tonnage ($DWT$), (2) the block coefficient, or ratio of volume displacement, and (3) the difference in reported draft.

 (1) Deadweight tonnage is retrieved from the authors’ commercial vessel database.
 For vessels that cannot be matched to the database, a Random Forest Regressor is used to predict deadweight tonnage, using vessel dimensions as independent variables (length, width, design draft).
 (2) Block coefficients per vessel category are retrieved from a technical report (DHI, 2018).